ryanwoconnor/faq.twin.villas/carriagehouse.md

     * Absolutely you are allowed to use the pool.
 Our list of pool rules can be [found here.](/carriagehouse/poolrules)

 6. Can I have a late checkout or early check-in?
     * No. The reason is that we are booked very regularly.
 As a result, it becomes very hard on your host and their cleaners to constantly need to handle late checkouts and early check-ins.
 Our check-in and check-out times give our cleaner ample time to ensure the space is in pristine condition between guests.
 If you have an extreme need for an early check-in or late check-out you may ask, but please be aware that it is hard to accomodate these all the time - especially during summer months and we reserve the right to say no. We mean no disrespect to you, or your plans.

+7. Is there any other cool history about the property?
+    * We are directly adjacent to the estate of [Sergio Franchi](https://en.wikipedia.org/wiki/Sergio_Franchi).
+This is the reason for the name Sergio Franchi Drive.

+8. Can I walk down the road next door?
+    * You are more than welcome to take a stroll down Sergio Franchi Drive.
+You will notice that the road comes to a natural point where the stonewalls end.
+This is where the public road ends, and the private estate begins.
+Please do not go onto the private estate.

 {% include grill.html %}